Alfredo Martinez (art patron)

-Alfredo Martinez (born 1948) is a Cuban-American art collector, fine art photographer, curator, dealer, promoter, and former gallerist.
+Alfredo Martinez (born 1948) is a Cuban-American art collector, fine art photographer, curator, dealer, promoter, author, and former gallerist.
 He became a prominent figure in the Latin American fine art market internationally and particularly in South Florida after he began organizing art exhibitions in the mid-1980s.
 Martinez's professional and philanthropic art events and patronage activities were distinctive for referencing contemporary social issues, such as AIDS and underrepresented cultures in the arts.
 Martinez owned and operated two major art galleries and other art-related businesses based in Coral Gables, Florida.
 He has organized art exhibitions, lectures, and auctions throughout the United States and Latin America, including South Florida, New Hampshire, Argentina, Panama, and Costa Rica.

 Early life

 Martinez was born in Playa de Guanabo, Cuba, on November 28, 1948.
 He was raised in the greater Havana area, where he was exposed and drawn to Cuba's flourishing art community.
 Martinez came of age during the period of turmoil that included the Cuban Revolution and its effects.
 In his early life he served as a lifeguard in Guanabo, Boca Ciega, Santa Maria, and Mariano Beach, through which he would meet his future wife, Gloria Maria Yi Ma.
 The couple married in 1975 and four years later left for Spain.